GabrielCalheiros/Generic_RPG_System/Rules/Rules/docs/personality.md

 |---------------|-------------------------------------------------------------|
 | Conventional  | Orthodox, formal, down-to-earth, mainstream, traditional    |
 | Heterodox     | Rebellious, arty, shocking, freethinking, exotic            |

-## Sense of Humor

-Sense of Humor is an important aspect of a character's personality and can be used to show their humor preferences and how they might react in different situations.
-It ranges from crude humor to dry wit and includes various styles such as slapstick, jokey, cynical, prankster, mean-spirited, gleeful, and surreal.
-By selecting one of these options, you can help to define your character's sense of humor and how they might react in different situations.
-Having a strong sense of humor can also be a way for your character to diffuse tense situations, and can be used to show their lighter side.
-Ultimately, your character's sense of humor is a tool that you can use to further develop their personality and bring them to life in your storytelling.

-1. Crude
-2. Dry
-3. Slapstick
-4. Jokey
-5. Cynical
-6. Prankster
-7. Mean-spirited
-8. Gleeful
-9. Surreal

 ## Quirks, Habits, and Oddities